-Grow Hartford is a youth program that advocates against social injustices such as food injustice, racism, and adultism.
+Grow Hartford is a youth program that advocates for social justice and equity by addressing such as food apartheid, racism, and adultism.
 Our mission is to not only bring awareness to these issues but to also motivate citizens to bring change.

 Youth led – Expressed through the decision-making of youth, based on the democratic-system we created within Grow Hartford Youth Program